-So instead, he’s decided to reinvent himself as a kind of latter-day explorer.
+So he’s decided to reinvent himself as a kind of latter-day explorer.
 Sort of a cross between Michael Palin and Neil Armstrong.
 Only without the book deals and the fancy moon-walks.

 He’s a writer of blog posts, too.
 And an aspiring photographer.
 Probably useless at both but he’s a born trier.

-Has a fear of spiders, but at least he’s stopped squealing at the sight of them since he came face-to-face with an army of arachnids in a Thai cave.
+Has a fear of spiders.
+But at least he’s stopped squealing at the sight of them since he came face-to-face with an army of arachnids in a Thai cave.
 Seriously, they were the size of dinner plates.

 And, as a lover of spicy food, he likes to think his version of Lamb & Spinach Curry is right up there with some of the Great Dishes of the World.
-Doesn’t even need to follow a recipe book, either.